amjo01/master_thesis/README.md

 # Master Thesis
 This repository contains the code and data for the Master Thesis Project: Peer influences on online incivility.
 The raw data (not available due to sensitivity reasons) was collected from the subreddit R/politiek on May 12th, 2022.
-The pseudonomised data can be found in the excel file "df" .
+The pseudonymised data can be found in the excel file "df" .

 # Content of the scripts